nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

          * _sendRolesHeader_: Adds the header _X-USER-ROLES_ with a comma separated list of roles of the authenticated user
          * _sendPermissionsHeader_: Adds the header _X-USER-PERMISSIONS_ with a comma separated list of permissions calculated from _rolePermissions_
-         * _addHeaders_: Optional add some extra headers to each request (e.g. BASIC Authentication)
+         * _addHeaders_: Optional add some extra headers to each request (e.g. BASIC Authentication) The _securityHttpHeaders_ of the authenticated user (e.g. Bearer) are passed automatically.
          * _restrictToRoles_: Optional list of roles that are permitted to access the proxy.
             If not set, everyone can load the app (even unauthenticated users if the access is not permitted via ACL).
      * _appConfig_: The default app configuration